Matthew-HMS/Patrol-night-light/README.md

 ```shell
 sudo nano /etc/environment
 ```
-Add the following lines to the file and save it.
+Add the following lines to the file, change it to your secret and token then save it.
 (Ctrl+X, Y, Enter)
 ```shell
 LINE_CHANNEL_SECRET=your_line_channel_secret
 LINE_CHANNEL_ACCESS_TOKEN=your_line_channel_access_token